Mut-bisir

-In one such letter, from Mut-biśir to Shamshi-Adad, he was the first recorded individual to refer to Canaanites by name (Akkadian, ki-na-aḫ-nu(m)).
-In this letter, Mut-biśir describes his soldiers and opposing Canaanite forces as tensely watching one another.
+In one such letter, from Mut-bisir to Shamshi-Adad I, he was the first recorded individual to refer to Canaanites by name (Akkadian, ki-na-aḫ-nu(m)).
+In this letter, Mut-bisir describes his soldiers and opposing Canaanite forces as tensely watching one another.

-His residence in Mari seems to have eventually been given to Shibti, the daughter of Shamshi-Adad, and this household became a major supplier of foods to the royal palace.
+His residence in Mari seems to have eventually been given to Shibti, the daughter of Shamshi-Adad I, and this household became a major supplier of foods to the royal palace.